habedi/element-0/README.md

 ```

 > [!IMPORTANT]
-> Elz is implemented in Zig 0.15.2 and needs at least Zig 0.15.2 to build.
+> Elz is implemented and tested in Zig 0.15.2.

 -----